knetikmedia/knetikcloud-tizen-client/doc/README.md

 Check out [Doxygen](https://www.doxygen.org/) for additional information about the Doxygen project.

 ## I Don't want to run Doxygen.
 What are the API files for accessing the REST endpoints?
-All URIs are relative to https://sandbox.knetikcloud.comhttps://sandbox.knetikcloud.com
+All URIs are relative to https://jsapi-integration.us-east-1.elasticbeanstalk.comhttps://jsapi-integration.us-east-1.elasticbeanstalk.com

-### AccessTokenManager
+### Access_TokenManager
 Method | HTTP request | Description
 ------------- | ------------- | -------------
 *getOAuthTokenSync* | *POST* /oauth/token | Get access token.